If you’ve been injured in a burn injury accident, contact our burn injury lawyers for a free consultation

 The nonphysical consequences of burns can also radically alter victims’ lives.
 They may be emotionally traumatized by the experience that led to the burn.
 If they sustained serious, disfiguring burn scars, they may be further traumatized by radical changes in how other people relate to them and how they see themselves.
 Victims may feel too afraid, ashamed or angry to go back to normal activities, even work and school.

 If you or someone you care about is a victim of serious burns caused by someone else’s carelessness, you may be entitled to financial compensation for past and future medical bills, lost wages, physical disability, reduced mental health, disfigurement and emotional pain and suffering.
-If you’re considering a burn injury lawsuit, or if you have questions about burn injuries, it’s important to talk with an attorney with significant experience in South Carolina personal injury law.
+If you’re considering a burn injury lawsuit, or if you have questions about burn injuries, it’s important to talk with a burn injury attorney with significant experience.